Why eco-friendly pest control matters: Protecting your home, family and the planet

 Safeguarding your home

 Beyond our homes, pesticides threaten wildlife, human populations and ecosystems.
 Commercial pesticide applicators, farmers and homeowners apply about 1 billion pounds of pesticides annually to agricultural land, non-crop land and urban areas throughout the United States.
-This extensive use can leach into groundwater and contaminate water supplies—as reported by the US Geological Survey—which has found pesticides in many of the nation's groundwater aquifers.

-How do pesticides harm the environment?
+How do traditional pesticides harm the environment and ecosystems?

 contaminated-rivers